mimikri/2moons-bots/README.md

 the ress are protected with smaller fleet(ress farm gameloop) for smaller players

 variate bot types
-1.how much ress contingent ist put to ship type
+- how much ress contingent ist put to ship type
-2.how much percent of shiptype are left on the planets when lift 3.how much of the ress contingent is spend to ress or to ships 4.how long fleets stay in space or on planet 5.different bot types wich bots can be part of 6.diffent fleets for different bottypes 7.multiplicator for first playerpoints as contingent bots get per month 8.relation how much met,deut,cryst is put to the planets
+- how much percent of shiptype are left on the planets when lift
+- how much of the ress contingent is spend to ress or to ships
+- how long fleets stay in space or on planet
+- different bot types wich bots can be part of
+- diffent fleets for different bottypes
+- multiplicator for first playerpoints as contingent bots get per month
+- relation how much met,deut,cryst is put to the planets

 thoughts
 traditionaly bots try to mimic other players.